Smooth Fox Terrier

 Smooth Fox Terriers may be prone to some breed-specific health concerns, including:

 You can minimize serious health concerns in a Smooth Fox Terrier by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

-The Smooth Fox Terrier is sometimes slow to housetrain, and often has plans of their own for fun during obedience training sessions.
+The Smooth Fox Terrier is sometimes slow to housetrain, and often has plans of his own for fun during obedience training sessions.
 But with patience, brief lessons, and plenty of positive reinforcement, your SFT will get the hang of the basics before too long.